MorgothGorthaur/Kindergarten/README.md

 Description:
 --------------
 This is a simple kindergarten management system.
 It allows adding new teachers and viewing a table with teachers and their groups.
 Teachers can also modify or delete their own information, modify or delete information about their groups, view a table with children from their group and their relatives.
-They also can modify or delete information about children and their relatives, and view a table with children's siblings and their groups.
+They also can modify or delete information about children and children`s relatives, and view a table with children's siblings and their groups.
 The system also provides a table with upcoming birthdays of the children.

 This is a RESTful Java Spring Boot application that implements the entities Teacher, Group, Child, and Relative.
 There is a one-to-one relationship between Teacher and Group, a one-to-many relationship between Group and Child, and a many-to-many relationship between Child and Relative.